 Judy Bart Kancigor

-Variation: Instead of the Parmesan cheese, serve the fritters with your favorite ranch or
+Variation: Instead of the Parmesan cheese, serve the fritters with ranch or blue cheese dressing.

 This dish was featured as part of our Hanukkah Recipes photo gallery.